-BT’s fibre products are perfect for activities like streaming high quality video (Netflix, YouTube) and online gaming – both of which put major demands on your connection.
+BT’s fibre products are perfect for activities like working from home, streaming high-quality video (Netflix, YouTube) and online gaming – all of which put major demands on your connection.

-Lastly, all BT fibre packages come with truly unlimited usage, so you can download and stream as much as you want without incurring extra charges and you can rest assured you won’t be subjected to traffic management at peak times.
+Not to mention, all BT fibre packages come with truly unlimited usage, so you can download and stream as much as you want without incurring extra charges or being subjected to traffic management at peak times.

 BT Complete Wi-Fi

-BT’s Complete Wi-Fi service maximises the strength of your broadband using a so-called mesh network and WiFi discs.
+BT’s Complete Wi-Fi service maximises the strength of your broadband using a mesh network and Wi-Fi discs.
 At the time of writing, you can add Complete Wi-Fi to your fibre plan for an extra £10 per month.
 You’ll get a Smart Hub 2 and one Wi-Fi disc.

 And if your speed doesn’t improve, BT will send you additional discs, free of charge.
 And if that doesn’t help, it’ll give you £100 cashback.

-BT’s newest YouView TV box, dubbed the TV Box Pro, comes with up to 300 hours’ worth of storage, and lets you pause, rewind and record live TV.
+BT’s newest YouView TV box, dubbed the TV Box Pro, comes with up to 600 hours’ worth of storage, and lets you pause, rewind and record live TV.

 There’s also over 70 Freeview channels included, plus access to apps like BBC iPlayer, Netflix and Now TV.

 As BT’s flagship TV offering, BT Sport consists of four channels: BT Sport 1, BT Sport 2, BT Sport 3 and BT Sport ESPN.